The perfect stylistic device: Concise metaphors

 Above all, pour your core messages into short and crisp slogans.
 Einägigleit is trumps.

 As a result, this message has a high likelihood of being received sympathetically, especially by people in the audience who attach great importance to scarcity, clarity and brevity.

 Brevitas - crisp slogans make an impact

-This rhetorical principle is called Brevitas and is great for casting your key messages into short and crisp slogans.
+This rhetorical principle is called "Brevitas" and is ideally suited to pour your central messages into short and crisp slogans.